 Nonresident aliens file Form 1040NR, U.S. Nonresident Alien Income Tax Return.
 Nonresident aliens can often benefit from the application of U.S. tax treaties.
 Tax treaties are complex to navigate and apply.
 It’s important to work with a Certified Public Accountant that is knowledgeable of tax treaty application to nonresident aliens.

 We can help you navigate the complexities of nonresident taxation.
-Call or email us today for a free, no-obligation consultation.
+Call or email us today for a consultation.